-In 2011, due to the financial support from the Boehringer Ingelheim Foundation totalling 3.8 million euros, the Institute of Molecular Biology (IMB), the Faculty of Biology at the University of Mainz, the Mainz University Medical Center, and the Max Planck Institute for Polymer Research jointly established the International PhD Programme (IPP).
+In 2011, due to the financial support from the Boehringer Ingelheim Foundation totalling 3.8 million euros until the end of 2020, the Institute of Molecular Biology (IMB), the Faculty of Biology at the University of Mainz, the Mainz University Medical Center, and the Max Planck Institute for Polymer Research jointly established the International PhD Programme (IPP).

 The context and aims of funding.

 Being able to attract talented young scientists is among the most essential prerequisites for a strong research environment.
 To do so, the IPP has laid the cornerstone of providing doctoral students with excellent conditions for conducting research and an excellent education programme.
 At the same time, it has created a vigorous network aimed at encouraging joint research and teaching initiatives.

 The Boehringer Ingelheim Foundation provided the IPP with financial resources to perform its core tasks.
 These include advertising internationally for open doctoral positions and the programme, conducting the selection processes in Mainz, organising and operating the education programme, as well as administrative work.
 Much of the funding went toward remunerating the doctoral students.

 Over 260 junior scientists from 50 countries came to Mainz.